 Ponce Lighthouse

 Ponce de Leon Lighthouse is 175 feet tall with 203 steps, and visitors can climb it every day.
-It offers a great workout for those who want some exercise; however, the climb is completely doable even for children.
+It offers an excellent workout for those who want exercise; however, the climb is entirely doable, even for children.
 And we promise you’ll love the view from the top of the lighthouse – it’s more than worth it!
 There is a museum too!
-Note that foods and drinks are not allowed there, and you can only smoke in the specially designed areas.
+Note that foods and drinks are prohibited there, and you can only smoke in the specially designed areas.

-There are many threatened species of birds nesting on Disappearing Island.
-It is particularly important for visitors to keep dogs under control so as not to disturb or approach bird nesting sites.
-It is not acceptable for dogs to approach or disturb wildlife or bird nesting sites!
+Many threatened bird species are nesting on Disappearing Island.
+Visitors need to keep dogs under control so as not to disturb or approach bird nesting sites.
+It is unacceptable for dogs to approach or disturb wildlife or bird nesting sites!

 Smyrna Dunes Park

-Smyrna Dunes Park is a larger one of the two Ponce Inlet parks.
+Smyrna Dunes Park is a larger one of the two Ponce Inlet state parks.
 There is a place where you can have a picnic under a shed area complete with tables.
-The park has a great handicap-accessible walkway; it’s very long and has resting points.
-In addition, there is a 300-feet fishing pier which is handicap accessible as well.
+The park has a tremendous handicap-accessible walkway; it’s long and has resting points.
+In addition, there is a 300-foot fishing pier, which is handicap accessible as well.

 Lighthouse Point Park